tutkuyaras/PGSXplorer/README.md

     --ref_imp = "$PWD/1KG_hg38_bref3/"
     --g_map = "$PWD/plink.GRCh38.map/" // Genetic map directory

+    // Fastmixture
+   --num_of_ancestry      Number of predicted target ancestry for fastmixture, 3 by default

    // PGS Parameters
     --run_plink             Run the PLINK part of the workflow if set to true --run_prsice            Run the PRSice-2 part of the workflow if set to true